franz101/zk-mev-ethnyc22/README.md

 Welcome to zkMEV repository!
 Go [zkMEV](https://franz101.github.io/zk-mev-frontend/) Now!
 May the zkMEV be with you.

 ## Light side of the zkMEV
 Commit-Reveal buy order smart contract what is validated by customized OpenSea Seaport zone smart contract.
+The buyer uses two transactions (commit and reveal) to buy a NFT from OpenSea and transfer of ownership happens with a third transaction (to Seaport) which validates execution of (commit and reveal) buy order.

 ## Dark side of the zkMEV
 Sniper bot